In case you missed it, a Christian writer is claiming to have the first-ever recording of Satan’s voice.

 “Until recently I was one of the cynics who laughed at those who believe in the Devil,” writes Rodney Millington.
 “Then I heard his voice and everything changed.”

-A self-described open-minded, investigative skeptic, Millington’s alleged recording of Satan’s voice is available in part as promotion of his upcoming book, The Devil’s Playground.
+A self-described open-minded, investigative skeptic, Millington’s alleged recording of Satan’s voice is available in part as a promotion of his upcoming book, The Devil’s Playground.
 The new book “introduces readers to the world of the demonic,” and comes with a number of audio recordings - including of Satan himself.

-We posted a video of this recording on our Facebook page, take a listen (at your own discretion):
+We posted a video of this recording on our Facebook page, take a listen (at your own discretion).

 Big If True